Having problems with your pre-filled pods?

 4. Make sure your lips are creating a seal around the mouthpiece

-If a vacuum isn't created in your mouth when vaping on a pod (like when sucking a straw), the excess air may encourage more e-liquid to be drawn into the coil that will then leak out of the mouth piece.
+If a vacuum isn't created in your mouth when vaping on a pod (like when sucking a straw), the excess air may encourage more e-liquid to be drawn into the coil, which will then leak out of the mouth piece.

 5. Make sure you aren't blocking airholes

 Every device has a way of in-taking air, as this is what fuels the vapourising process.
-In most pod systems, these will be small holes on the side of the device itself.
+In most pod systems and indeed disposables such as the Crystal Bar, these will be small holes on the side of the device itself.
 When you're vaping make sure your fingers aren't over these in-take holes; this can cause the suction to pull e-liquid through instead of air!

 5. Check to make sure there are no blockages in the pod itself and that the pod is inserted correctly